internetfriendsforever/web-starter/readme.md

 _This is a branch of the original web-starter.
 It features localization of the website.
 Beware it is not neccessarily in sync with the original master branch._

 **Goals:**
-- Localize strings, dates, numbers, etc.
+- Localize strings, dates, etc.
 - Path based localization (e.g. `/en`, `/nb`)
 - Localize urls (e.g. `/en/first-article` and `/nb/forste-artikkel`)
 - Navigate between pages in different languages (without going back to start)